skynettoday/skynet-today/_posts/editorials/2019-11-11-ai-coverage-best-practices.md

 practices for media coverage of AI, some of which may not be obvious to people without a technical background in AI.
-In being a set of best practices, this list will not be representative of what even we as researchers always do, but rather principles to keep in mind and try to stick to.
+In being a set of best practices, this list will not be representative of what even we as researchers always do, but rather principles to keep in mind and try to stick to (and ignore as needbe according to good judgement).
 The list is inspired both by our own observations, and the observations of the AI researchers we [surveyed](https://twitter.com/skynet_today/status/1162814692676423680) online and at the [Stanford AI Lab](http://ai.stanford.edu/).
 We hope